-- risks arising from maturity transformation in the event of yield curve shifts (so-called gap risk), which, in turn, are broken down into: - risks from cash flows which are sensitive to interest rates, relative to the general yield curve (interest rate risk or repricing risk); - risks arising from the valuation of future cash flows, relative to the general yield curve (yield curve risk);
+- risks arising from maturity transformation in the event of yield curve shifts (so-called gap risk), which, in turn, are broken down into: - risks from cash flows which are sensitive to interest rates, relative to the general yield curve (interest rate risk or repricing risk); risks arising from the valuation of future cash flows, relative to the general yield curve (yield curve risk); - risks from cash flows which are sensitive to interest rates, in terms of spreads to the general yield curve (basis risk);

-- risks from cash flows which are sensitive to interest rates, in terms of spreads to the general yield curve (basis risk); - risks from explicit and implied options (option risk); - risks arising from changing valuation of pension liabilities (pension risk); - risks from fluctuations in the value of fund assets (fund risk); and - risks from changes in Aareal Bank's specific funding spreads (funding risk).
+- risks from explicit and implied options (option risk); - risks from fluctuations in the value of fund assets (fund risk); and - risks from changes in Aareal Bank's specific funding spreads (funding risk).

-Risk Controlling informs the members of the Management Board responsible for Treasury and risk monitoring about the risk position and the present value effects of interest rate risk in the banking book on a daily basis (economic value of equity perspective).1) This is supplemented on a monthly basis by a presentation of potential plan deviations of income in case adverse interest rate scenarios occur (earnings perspective).
-The interest rate scenarios used for the measurement of potential plan deviations comprise interest rate shocks (both increases and reductions) as well as time-based increases or reductions of the interest rate projection used to determine planned interest income.
+Risk Controlling informs the members of the Management Board responsible for Treasury and risk monitoring about the risk position and the present-value exposure to interest rate risk in the banking book on a daily basis (the "economic value of equity" perspective).1) This is supplemented on a monthly basis by a presentation of potential plan deviations of income in case adverse interest rate scenarios occur (earnings perspective).The interest rate scenarios used for the measurement of potential plan deviations comprise interest rate shocks (both increases and reductions) as well as time-based increases or reductions of the interest rate projection used to determine planned interest income.